80% seminar, Lina Persson

-This seminar is composed to be able to unfold in different ways, meeting a variety of affordances and needs.
-For those who can not attend physically, its content can be accessed through this page.
+This seminar is composed to be able to unfold in plural ways, meeting a variety of affordances and needs.
+It explores mediated formats for presentation and participation.
+It also explores flexibility for participating bodies.
+For example there are different options for rest and withdrawal in the form of secluded, silent zones, throughout the seminar.
+For those not attending physically, the seminars content can be accessed through this page.
 This option can also be utilized by those who need careful preparation.
-For those who join in person there are different options for rest and withdrawal in the form of secluded, silent zones, troughout the seminar.
-The seminar takes place in my home-studio, an hour from stockholm central, with commuter train and bus.
-Option to join seminar coordinator from SKH for joint travel.
+The seminar takes place an hour from stockholm central, with commuter train and bus (with option to join seminar coordinator from SKH for joint travel).
+For those who participate from other locations there will be a hybridity of options to take part in what happend on site as well as to respond and give feedback on this material.

 10.29-11.34

 But the seminar begins already in your mouth when you brush your teeth before you leave home.
-Guiding score (click to be guided by sound/voice):
+Explore the surface of your teeth guided by this score.
+Listen or read in your bathroom:

-It continues in your fingers when you walk to your train stop.
-Guiding score (click to be guided by sound/voice):
+The seminar continues in your fingers when you walk to your train stop.
+Explore surfaces with your fingers guided by this score.
+Listen or read, walking from home:

-It moves on with the train, as you synch the passing landscape with the movements of your toes.
-Guiding score (click to be guided by sound/voice) :
+It moves on with the train, as you synch the passing landscape with the movements of your toes, guided by this score.
+Listen or read on the train:

 11.34-12.00